AGZain/Thesis-PhD/litreview/talks/Nicola Gigante - Functional Programming in C++ - Meeting C++ 2015/notes.md

       return n * fact(n - 1);
   });
   ```
-  Apparently the fix point combinator factors the recursion.
+  Apparently the fixpoint combinator factors the recursion.

+* Interesting point: `std::tuple` is a product type and `std::optional` is a sum type for algebraic construction of types.
+Other sum types: `boost::variant`, `expected<T,E>`.

+* Inheritance hierarchies may seem to cover the same uses cases as sum types. but they're actually opposites.
+[1h3m](https://youtu.be/SCC23W3CQc8?t=1h3m)
+  - Class hierarchies support a *fixed* set of operations over an *open* range of possibilities.
+  - Sum types support an *open* set of operations over a fixed range of possibilities.
+  - T.T.
+I think this means that in type algebra, the set of possible values is fixed: ints are ints, and so on.
+Many operations can be defined on them, and abstraction allows us to deal with how to operate on the sum and product types composed from the set.
+In the case of classes, the virtual members form a fixed set of operations, while inheritance allows us to complicate the set of possible values by creating children with more and more data components.
+  - Investigate the statement: "Each time you apply the Visitor Pattern, you probably need a sum type."

+* Languages with abstract data types usually support pattern matching.
+No universal way in C++. `boost::variant` offers something similar for product types.  `std::optional::value_or()` simulates it on optionals.
+Stroustrup comes close with a library called Mach7.

+* [Criticism of exceptions](https://youtu.be/SCC23W3CQc8?t=1h5m59s)—Fast on non-exceptional execution paths, but slow-to-throw.
+They ugly-up the code and are trivially ignored, which is a common source of bugs.

+* A nice term: lawful abstraction.
+Abstractions, like monads and monoids which are tied to laws.

-## Question period
+## Audience questions

-  * Q: You've passed lambdas and functions by value.
+  * Q([31:36](https://youtu.be/SCC23W3CQc8?t=31m36s)): You've passed lambdas and functions by value.
 Wouldn't it make sense to perfectly forward them?
-    - Yes, of course.
+    - A: Yes, of course.
 I've chosen to make the code simple by omitting std::forward everywhere.
 In the std library, there is a convention to pass lambdas by value, since they are stateless most of the time, and nothing is copied anyway.
-The `std::ref` and `std::cref` wrappers are useful for forcing pass by referenc.
+The `std::ref` and `std::cref` wrappers are useful for forcing pass reference.

-  * Q: